The Rugburns: Debut album, Morning Wood - 1994

 After the group signed a contract with Bizarre/Planet Records in 1993 (a label associated with Herb Cohen, who had earlier managed Linda Ronstadt, Tom Waits and Frank Zappa), the duo wanted to add a rhythm section for a full, 'radio friendly' sound.
 It was then, the duo permanently changed to a foursome with bassist singer/songwriter Gregory Page and drummer Stinky.
 The quartet released their debut album Morning Wood which was produced by Buddy Blue (of The Beat Farmers), in early 1994.

 With funny, witty and sometimes bizarre lyrics, the band began to experience their first taste of national exposure; playing a sold out show at world-famous Cleveland Agora Theater and Ballroom.

 The songs "Hitchhiker Joe" and "Me and Eddie Vedder" would go on to be the most recognizable tracks on the album.
 The song "Hitchhiker Joe" (written by Steve Poltz and Steve Foth of the San Diego Band C.L.A.) received a large amount of national airplay and held the No. 1 slot on the nightly "Top 10" for several weeks on San Diego station 91X in early 1994.

 The video for "Hitchhiker Joe" was filmed at a local San Diego high school, and was directed by Michael Addis, who went on to direct several feature films.
 Poltz's girlfriend at the time was singer-songwriter Jewel, and she also appeared in the video.

 "Me and Eddie Vedder" is a strident introspection on the preposterous possibilities of overdosing in a hotel room alongside Eddie Vedder.
 The experience concludes with Vedder and Poltz overdosing while an 8-track player is blaring the Houses of the Holy album.

 EP "Mommy I'm Sorry" - 1995

 In early 1995, the band released an EP called "Mommy I'm Sorry," which included the song "Dick's Automotive," which is a favorite at The Rugburns shows.
-After "Weird Al" Yankovic saw one of the band's sold out performances at the Hollywood Troubadour, he met the band and soon after wrote a similar song, "Albuquerque".
+After "Weird Al" Yankovic saw one of the band's sold out performances at the Hollywood Troubadore, he met the band and soon after wrote a similar song, "Albuquerque".

 The album also contains a cover of the theme song of the children's television series Sesame Street.